 · Breathing difficulties

-An end of life carer or palliative carer can support people with late-stage dementia and their families before, during and after the final stages of the condition.
+An end of life carer or palliative carer can support people living with late-stage dementia and their families before, during and after the final stages of the condition.

 How is dementia diagnosed?